 - Built-in speakers: No

-Nostalgia may contribute to my admiration of Roland RD stage pianos, but emotion aside, they continue to improve, and the RD-2000 is the best of the bunch.
+Nostalgia may contribute to my admiration of Roland RD stage pianos, but emotion aside, they continue to improve, and the RD-2000 EX is the best of the bunch.

 It features Roland’s premium PHA-50 progressive hammer-action keyboard with escapement and a hybrid wood/molded construction.
-The RD-2000 also utilizes Roland’s advanced sensor technology, making it one of the most responsive keyboards on the list.
+The RD-2000 EX also utilizes Roland’s advanced sensor technology, making it one of the most responsive keyboards on the list.

-The realistic keyboard feel is partnered with two powerful sound engines, each delivering outstanding grand piano tones.
+The realistic keyboard combines with two powerful sound engines, each delivering outstanding grand piano tones.
 The SuperNatural engine offers 128 notes of polyphony, and the V-Piano (modeled acoustic piano tones) provides full polyphony.
+The V-Piano concert grand sounds are rich, detailed, dynamic, and highly expressive.

 What I like